The big twin that ruled the desert at the height of the Paris-Dakar era…

 More from Dakar…

-Desert Freight Train: Yamaha XTZ850R Paris-Dakar Rally Bike - The big twin that ruled the desert at the height of the Paris-Dakar era… With the 2026 Dakar Rally in full swing, we’re looking back at some of the most iconic and successful rally-raid machines […]
+Desert Freight Train: Yamaha XTZ850R Paris-Dakar Rally Bike - The big twin that ruled the desert at the height of the Paris-Dakar era… In the early and mid-1990s, Yamaha dominated the Paris-Dakar Rally, the toughest off-road endurance race on the planet.
+At the heart […]

 Desert Queen: Honda NXR750 Paris-Dakar Rally Bike - Honda’s NXR750: Queen of the Desert… Few motorcycles in history can claim to have dominated the most brutal race on earth the way Honda’s NXR750 did.
 Built specifically to conquer the Paris-Dakar Rally, the NXR750 […]